rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

   <img  src="https://github.com/user-attachments/assets/a343205d-a2ba-4802-bca6-4f84c963e8fc" style="width: 80%; height: auto;">
 </p>

-Float32 consistently outperforms float64 across all kernels because SIMD vector registers can fit twice as many 32-bit floats as 64-bit doubles (e.g., 8 lanes vs 4 lanes with AVX2, 16 vs 8 lanes with AVX-512).
-At small problem sizes, both of them achieve high GFLOPs since the entire dataset fits in cache, so memory is not a bottleneck.
-But as the problem size grows beyond cache capacity, performance drops, especially for float64, because larger size stresses memory bandwidth more heavily.
-The gap between float32 and float64 aligns with expected lane-width reasoning: float32 has roughly 2× throughput advantage in vectorized compute, though memory effects and kernel arithmetic intensity slightly blur the ratio.
+The results show that float32 runs faster than float64 across all kernels.
+SIMD registers hold twice as many 32-bit floats as 64-bit doubles (e.g., 8 vs 4 lanes with AVX2).
+This gives float32 about 2× higher compute throughput.

+For small problem sizes, both float32 and float64 achieve high GFLOP/s because the data fits in cache.
+Once the working set grows beyond cache, performance falls, with float64 dropping more quickly.
+This happens because doubles take more space and stress memory bandwidth harder.

+The gap between float32 and float64 matches lane-width expectations.
+Float32 is more efficient for SIMD, while float64 is more limited by memory and register capacity.

 ---

 ## Roofline Model

-## Roofline Model

-The roofline model provides a way to visualize how close a computation is to the fundamental hardware limits of the system.
-Performance (GFLOP/s) is plotted on the vertical axis, while arithmetic intensity (FLOPs per byte of data moved) is plotted on the horizontal axis.
-Two hardware ceilings are drawn:
+The roofline model shows how kernel performance compares to hardware limits.
+The y-axis is performance (GFLOP/s).
+The x-axis is arithmetic intensity (FLOPs per byte).
+Two ceilings define the limits:

 1. Sloped roof (bandwidth limit)
+   This line is set by memory bandwidth.
    This line shows the maximum performance possible if the kernel is limited by memory bandwidth.
 It is calculated as:
    \[
    P = \text{BW} \times \text{AI}
    \]
-   where BW is the sustained memory bandwidth and AI is arithmetic intensity.
-To ensure that no measured points exceed the roof, an empirical effective bandwidth of about 114.6 GB/s was derived from the data.
-This value reflects not just DRAM but also cache-resident behavior, which provides much higher effective bandwidth.
+   An effective bandwidth of ~114.6 GB/s was used.
+This value includes cache effects, which give higher bandwidth than DRAM alone.

-2. Flat roof (compute limit)
+3. Flat roof (compute limit)
-   This horizontal line represents the maximum floating-point throughput of the CPU core.
-On the i7-1260P, each core supports two 256-bit AVX2 FMA units, allowing 32 FLOPs per cycle.
-At a pinned frequency of 2.496 GHz, the theoretical peak is about 80 GFLOP/s.
-Kernels cannot exceed this ceiling, regardless of arithmetic intensity.
+   This is the CPU’s peak floating-point rate.
+With two 256-bit AVX2 FMA units at 2.496 GHz, the limit is about 80 GFLOP/s per core.
+Kernels cannot exceed this ceiling.

 ### Placement of points